-Meet Kayla Joseph our new TODOS Engagement Coordinator!
-We asked her a couple of questions for you to get to know her better and understand her position.
+Meet our new TODOS Engagement Coordinator, Kayla Joseph!
+We asked Kayla a couple of questions for you to get to know her better and understand her position.

 I recently graduated from North Carolina A&T State University with a Bachelor’s in International Studies and a minor in Spanish.
 I had the chance to study abroad in Buenos Aires, Argentina and gain a better appreciation for different cultures, and it was this experience that sparked my interest in underrepresented communities and their boundaries with studying abroad.
 After returning, I had interned with Church World Service working with refugees by helping them prepare for the citizenship test.
 I also worked at NC A&T in the Office of International Affairs and became a member and eventual president of Aggies Abroad, a club dedicated to promoting study abroad on campus.